washingtonyachtclub/documents/WYC_Policies.md

 #### Privileges
 1. A Skipper Rating entitles the Member to sail in all safe wind conditions, subject to the restrictions of the By-Laws and Policies.
 2. Single-Handed, Double-Handed and Catamaran Skippers may sail in all interconnecting waters east of the Aurora Bridge.
-3. Sailboard Skippers may sail in Union Bay and in Lake Washington, north of the Evergreen Point Floating Bridge and south of Sand Point.

 #### Expiration
 Skipper Ratings do not expire.